 After college, Blake moved to Florida with his future wife, Samantha.
 He was still playing the cello but made a living managing a music store.
 He also worked as an office manager for a tutoring company.
 It was in these jobs that he was first introduced to the idea of a career in accounting.

 The “ah-ha” moment occurred when he noticed inefficiencies in the tutoring company’s invoicing process.
 Each tutor would send paper invoices to the company, then the company would mistakenly bill the client a second time.
 All of this was done on paper.
 Blake streamlined the process by making it digital, making it much faster and more accurate.
 “We reduced errors dramatically,” Blake recalls.
 “I was hooked after that.”

 Soon after discovering his knack for bookkeeping, Blake and his wife moved to Los Angeles.
 He planned on working toward his CPA license at night and freelancing as a bookkeeper during the day.
 However, he soon discovered he could make a good hourly rate even without a CPA qualification.
 So he put his studies on hold and focused on building his career in accounting.

 Tackling the problem of inefficiency

 It didn’t take Blake long to see there had to be a better way to do accounting.
 Much of his day was spent in Los Angeles traffic, driving between client offices.
 This was preventing him from taking on additional clients and increasing revenue.
-It was a hurdle that needed to be overcome in order for his business to recognize its full potential.
+It was a hurdle that needed to be overcome in order for his business to recognise its full potential.

 Around the same time, Blake reconnected with college friend and fellow accountant, Maria Sentic.
 The two launched Cloudsourced Accounting with the goal that their practice would operate using cloud technology.